 When the American Dental Association requested a logo for their “Vision 2030” conference (to be held in Orlando, Florida), they requested a design with a “forward-moving,” future-oriented quality that also generated a “fun, Disney feel.”
-I provided this conference logo through Project Design Company.
 The vivid color streaks within this logo are meant to represent Disney rides (captured with long exposure photography) which creates the feeling of creative motion.
-I’ve placed the streaks on an upward diagonal to convey “moving forward.”
 The airy loops are reminiscent of Disney World’s roller coasters and spinning rides.
-The loops swirl in and out of the type treatment, which reinforces the motion element.

 Designed when at Project Design Company